Crunch-io/webdocs/crunch/crunch_saving-analyses.md

 ![](images/DeckDrag.png)

-An analysis can be deleted from the deck by hovering over it clicking the x.
+Move the mouse over any item and an ✖️ will appear at its upper right; click to remove that analysis.

 ### Using Multiple Decks

-When a dataset is created, each user has a deck created for them.
-Click the deck name to show a dropzone that allows you to switch between decks or create a new one.
+Click the deck name to switch between decks or create a new one.

 ![](images/DeckDropdown.png)

-Click **New Deck...** to create a new deck by giving it a unique name.
+Click **New Deck…** to create a new deck by giving it a unique name.

 ![](images/NewDeck.png)